deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 "Welcome to Sol, 172."

-"It is a pleasure to be here, *Pandora*.
-Will you be docking?"
+"It is a pleasure to be here, *Pandora.* Will you be docking?"

 "Not in my mission profile, 172, I'm sorry.
 I'd love to come aboard."